The General Info tab provides you options for:

 Form Name - Lets you set the name of your form

-Header Image URL - Places an image at the top of your form (We recommend the header image size be 800 x 100 pixels and under 300kb)
+Header Image URL - Places an image at the top of your form (The header image width will need to be under 800 pixels and the file size itself needs to be under 300kb)

 Form Description - Describes the form to your users